 Simple English definitions for legal terms

-Read a random definition: effect
+Read a random definition: bill of entry

 The CAN-SPAM Act is a law that helps stop unwanted emails.
 The law allows certain government groups and internet service providers to sue people who break the rules.
 Internet service providers can only sue if they are hurt by the bad emails.
 To be an internet service provider, you need to do more than just give people email accounts.
 You also need to have special equipment and software.
 Some people try to use the law to get money, but courts don't like that.
 They want people to show that they were really hurt by the bad emails.